 This issue is deeply rooted in the organizational factors and group formations.
 Discussed below are some of the causes of this social psychology phenomenon:

-- Easily Achievable Goals: Also, if the goals set are simple enough and does not pose any challenge for the employees, they tend to feel demotivated and shows up least interest in achieving them.
+Easily Achievable Goals: If the goals set are simple enough and does not pose any challenge for the employees, they tend to feel demotivated.
+Thus, showing minimal interest in achieving them.

-- Large Group Size: If the group or team consist of more number of individual than the task requires, the surplus members will tend to become unproductive and waste their time in social loafing.
+Therefore, surplus members tend to become unproductive and waste their time in social loafing.

 Effects of Social Loafing